-Openterface Mini-KVM - Diagnostic Self-Check Guide
+Openterface Mini-KVM - Diagnostic Self-Check Guide (macOS)

 This guide provides step-by-step instructions for running diagnostic self-checks on the Openterface Mini-KVM device.